-Hobson, along with Hall of Fame member Frederick Mason, was one of the two most influential clinical instructors at Berkeley Optometry during the 1930s–50s.
+Hobson was one of the most influential clinical instructors at Berkeley Optometry during the 1930s–50s.
 Hobson was well liked by students and respected by his colleagues.
 Hobson’s background in electrical engineering no doubt played a role in his meticulous style of teaching.
 With respect to research, Hobson was mainly interested in exploring different refractive techniques and methods of prescription determination.
 He was also known for his lack of enthusiasm about using vision training to relieve binocular disorders.

 Dr. Hobson was actively involved in optometric organizations, most notably the California Optometric Association.
 He was an officer of the Association for a number of years and often lectured at COA meetings.
 In recognition of his achievements as a practitioner, teacher, and member of the profession, the Optometry Alumni Association of UC honored Hobson as “Alumnus of the Year” in 1958.